Temporal reversibility of a fluid mixture under concentration gradient: Stochastic approach

 where the ellipsis ("$\cdots$") denotes the variables $X_i$ that are not involved in the current particle-exchange step.
 As shown in \cite{Chris:1977}, Eq. (\ref{eq1}) can be solved exactly for arbitrary initial conditions.
 Simple, though lengthy and tedious, calculations demonstrate that the resulting sample paths are time-reversible in the stationary regime, even when $X_A \ne X_B$ \cite{Turner:1977}.

 Given the unexpected nature of this result, one could begin by presenting the essential elements of the proof.
-However, rather than trying to summarize the corresponding lengthy derivation, we instead focus on the existence of time-reversible trajectories in such a simple system (see also \cite{Gil1-2}).
-In particular, one may wonder whether this unusual property is a general feature of mass diffusion processes or whether it is restricted to stochastic models, such as those described by the master equation (\ref{eq1}).
+However, rather than trying to summarize the corresponding lengthy derivation, we instead focus on the existence of time-reversible trajectories in such a simple system.
+We note that the time-reversibility of non-equilibrium state trajectories can be readily verified by simulating Eq. (\ref{eq1}) using the well-known standard Gillespie algorithm. \cite{Gil1,Gil2,Gil3}.
+In particular, one may wonder whether this unusual property is a general feature of systems where the diffusion coefficient depends on the state of the system, or whether it is restricted to stochastic models, such as those described by the master equation (\ref{eq1}).
 In the absence of relevant experimental data, the most natural alternative is to resort to classical molecular dynamics simulations.